- We selected LEACH (Low-energy adaptive clustering hierarchy) scheme for the minimization of energy consumption.

-LEACH is a MAC protocol which implemented with clustering and simple routing protocol in WSN.
-The key function of LEACH is to minimize the energy consumption necessary to form clusters to increase lifetime of WSN.
-Most of the sensor nodes transmit to the cluster head in LEACH protocol.
-The cluster head compresses the received sensor nodes data and forwarded to the sink node (Base Station).
-The remaining nodes of the clusters communicate with the cluster head in TDMA (Time Division Multiplexing Access) manner as per CH generated scheduled .
+LEACH is a MAC protocol implemented with clustering and a simple routing protocol in WSN.
+The key function of LEACH is to minimize the energy consumption necessary to form clusters to increase the lifetime of WSN.
+Most of the sensor nodes transmit to the cluster head in the LEACH protocol.
+The cluster head compresses the received sensor nodes’ data and forwarded it to the sink node (Base Station).
+The remaining nodes of the clusters communicate with the cluster head in the TDMA (Time Division Multiplexing Access) manner as per CH generated scheduled .

-In equation 1, p is cluster head percentage in all nodes, r is the round and G is set of non selected cluster head nodes.
+In equation 1, p is cluster head percentage in all nodes, r is the round and G is the set of non-selected cluster head nodes.